 --check-image If se should check image pixel loading before queueing an input image for processing.
 If we cannot load the image pixels via PIL.
 Image.open, the input image is not queued for processing uration file was provided, we update the default configuration with the contents

 -g, --generate-config Optionally generate a default configuration file at the specified path.
-If a config-
+If a configsome point be coerced into absolute paths based on the current working directory.

 Required Arguments